 After your surgery, we will work with you to ensure that you never need another procedure like this again.
 As such, they will likely put you on a preventative-maintenance schedule for regular cleanings and checkups as well as helping you to implement a rigorous home care regimen of brushing, flossing and using an antibacterial mouthwash.

 If you are worried that you may have periodontal disease and feel that osseous surgery may be an option for you, get in touch with us today.
-We’d be delighted to arrange a completely free consultation to get to know your needs and advise you on the best way to take care of your teeth and gums.
+We’d be delighted to arrange a consultation to get to know your needs and advise you on the best way to take care of your teeth and gums.